elixir-europe-training/ELIXIR-Training-SPLASH/pages/lifecycle/design.md

 - Create documents using templates and structured documents, such as:
    - [Learning Paths](../resources/learning-paths.md), you can use the resources for LPs for structuring the training materials/courses as LPs
+   - the [syllabus](https://elixir-europe-training.github.io/ELIXIR-TrP-GOBLET-Train-the-Trainer/session_2#session-2---part-iii---syllabus-and-learning-experiences) which will support and promote the achievement of the learning outcomes.
    - a [lesson plan](https://elixir-europe-training.github.io/ELIXIR-TrP-GOBLET-Train-the-Trainer/lesson_plan) using a lesson or e-learning template.
-For each learning outcome (4)
-   - Put together the [syllabus](https://elixir-europe-training.github.io/ELIXIR-TrP-GOBLET-Train-the-Trainer/session_2#session-2---part-iii---syllabus-and-learning-experiences) which will support and promote the achievement of the learning outcomes.

 - Identify reusable training material in [TeSS](https://tess.elixir-europe.org/) or using [Glittr.org](https://glittr.org) or other means which can be used to meet the learning outcomes.
 Choose material types and formats that facilitate FAIRness ([FAIR Training Handbook](../resources/fair-training-handbook.md)).
 This will ensure that the [Develop](develop.md) stage is mostly spent on creating new material.
 - Identify and list gaps in the content, these should be addressed during the [Develop](develop.md) stage.